20 June 1945

 December 2016

-Sonology organizes the symposium Historically Informed Performance Practice of Electroacoustic Music.
+Sonology organises the symposium Historically Informed Performance Practice of Electroacoustic Music.

 May 2019

-Sonology and ACPA organize the symposium Transformations of the Audible.
+Sonology and ACPA organise the symposium Transformations of the Audible.

-The Royal Conservatoire will move to a new building in The Hague’s city centre.
+The Royal Conservatoire moves to the new Amare building in The Hague’s city centre.